 John Lennon recorded "The Happy Rishikesh Song" composed by The Beatles which was never officially released.
 Several other artists, including Mike Love of the Beach Boys, Paul Horn, Donovan and Gyp Mills, visited the site to meditate.

 Your full day is at leisure which you may utilize by taking a stroll around nearby places.
 Overnight is in the holy city of North India, Rishikesh.

 Brahma Kund, is considered as the most sacred ghat of Haridwar.
 Legends say that this is the spot where the Amrit fell, and is located at HarkiPauri ("footsteps of the Lord").
-The evening prayer, called Aarti in local language, at dusk offered to Goddess Ganga at Har Ki Pauri is a captivating experience for any visitor.
-It is a treat to the eyes to watch a spectacular magic of sound and color when the floral floats with lamps (diyas) are floated in the water by the devotees.
+The evening prayer, called Aarti in local language, at dusk offered to Goddess Ganga is a captivating experience for any visitor.
+It is a treat to the eyes to watch a spectacular show of sound and color when the floral floats with the earthen lamps.

 Some sights to devour here are worth the visit.
 You will meet pilgrims, Sadhus (holy men) coated in cow dung ash, barbers waiting to shave and heads of the pilgrims before their ritual bath.
 The pilgrims, with their heads shaved seek blessings from the goddess and shower flowers, sweets and milk into the Ganges.

 Your entire day is at leisure which you can utilize by spending at the ghats watching religious and traditional ceremonies.
 The other places of interest in Haridwar are Chandi Devi Temple, Mansa Devi Temple, Maya Devi Temple, Kankhal, PiranKaliyar, Neel DharaPakshiVihar (bird sanctuary), Bhimgoda Tank, Bharat Mata Mandir and PawanDham.